Edo Maajka

 Edin Osmić (born 22 December 1978), better known by his stage name Edo Maajka, is a Bosnian rapper, record producer and songwriter.
 His popularity brought his group Disciplinska Komisija to the mainstream.
-He lives in Zagreb, Croatia, with his wife and children.
+He resides in Zagreb, Croatia.
+He has released seven studio albums since 2002.

 Biography

 Early life

 Edin Osmić was born to Bosniak parents Azemina and Fehim, and raised in Brčko (at the time SR Bosnia and Herzegovina, SFR Yugoslavia) where he finished elementary school.
 In 1992, when the Bosnian War started, he left Bosnia and Herzegovina and went to Zagreb, the capital of Croatia, where he began attending high mechanical engineering school.
 After the war, he returned to Bosnia to study criminal law in Tuzla, but never graduated.

-He took an interest in hip-hop when he was in high school and began to do rap battling at the age of fifteen.
+He took an interest in hip-hop when he was in high school and began to do rap battles at the age of fifteen.
 He also recorded a few demo tracks, creating his own instrumentals by beatboxing.
 He went to Tuzla and became a member of the hardcore rap group Diskord, later named Odbrana (Defence in Bosnian).
 The group became one of the best in the city of Tuzla and all of Bosnia.
 Their demo single "Odbrana '99" (Defence '99) was the hit of the year on the "Radio Hit" station in Brčko.

 After a year of studying, he left school due to financial problems and returned to Zagreb to meet a friend (from the group Elemental) and recorded his first single "Minimalni rizik" (Minimum Risk) and, a month later, "Mahir i Alma".
 The songs were top hits on the Zagreb "Radio 101" station's show "Blackout" and the response was enthusiastic.
 The demo, "Mahir i Alma", became Kameleon's hit of 2001.